jeanleem6/start-to-use-GitHub/README.md

 # start-to-use-GitHub
-This is a exercise about how to use GitHub.
+This is an exercise about how to use GitHub.